SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-05-20]] 8:29 AM — Synced 4 highlights from 1 document.
     - 4 highlights from OpenAI Says Sky Voice in ChatGPT Will Be Paused After Concerns It Sounds Too Much Like Scarlett Johansson

+[[2024-05-21]] 6:30 AM — Synced 9 highlights from 1 document.
+    - 9 highlights from The OpenAI Board Was Right